What is White Ribbon?

 White Ribbon Day Community March

-This year's speakers included family violence speaker Ruth Clare and Fawkner police Sergeant Lauren Lupi.
+In 2018, the march was held on Friday 23 November and speakers included family violence speaker Ruth Clare and Fawkner police Sergeant Lauren Lupi.

-Why does Moreland Council support White Ribbon Day
+Why Moreland Council supports White Ribbon Day

 The impact of violence against women in Australia generates profound personal, social and economic costs for individuals and communities.